nathanrosspowell/nathanrosspowell.github.com/website/pages/blog/client-side-technology.md

 Githubs extensive web interface controls mean that updating character sheets can done from any device.
 Editing the files with a mobile device can be a bit tricky, but that is down to Githubs controls inside of their browser text editor.

+### Conclusion

 Overall this project was a good learning experience and it highlights the need for some kind of HTML templating engine when dealing with dynamic values.

 [YAML Boot Bars][yamlbootbars] & [French Quiz][frenchquiz]
 ==========================================================

+These two projects are slightly different from each other, but the technology used to power them is exactly the same.
+[YAML Boot Bars][yamlbootbars] was intended to be a 'shell' of a project and [French Quiz][frenchquiz] is something that matched the same requirements.

 There are a number of templating engines that are targeted at the HTML generation.
 The [Jinja2][jinja2] template engine is the one employed by default in the [Flask][flask] framework.